 Losing weight if you are overweight or obese (a BMI or Body Mass Index over 25 means you’re overweight whereas one over 30 is obese), will help reduce acid reflux, and may even resolve it.
 This is best done with sensible low calorie food options and a sustainable exercise programme.
 If you also have a hiatus hernia, weight loss may also ease pressure pushing this up into the chest.

 Stopping smoking is very important – this can help in the long term for the oesophagus to recover and regenerate newer, healthier cells.
 This is alongside all of the other health benefits a smoke-free existence gives you.
+If you need help to stop smoking, you can read through the Healthwords stop smoking guide.

 Alcohol consumption similarly, should be addressed by avoiding binge drinking and sticking to the recommended limit of 14 units per week.
 It’s a good idea to have at least two alcohol-free days in the week, to rest your system.